Tag: social psychology

 People standing in line representing fairness and social order

-At first glance, lining up looks like nothing more than inconvenient waiting.
+At first glance, queues appear to be nothing more than organized inconvenience.

 2. Waiting Turns Time into Meaning